nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all companies : `list`

-Lists all the companies stored in the address book.
+Lists all the companies stored in JeeqTracker.

 Format: `list`

-* Displays all the companies and their details in the address book.
+* Displays all the companies and their details in JeeqTracker.
 * If address book is empty, the companies name section will be blank.

 Examples: